Updated 17th June 2019

 We're using the Bosch BSEC library to take readings from the sensor and to provide a reading for Indoor air quality.
 This software maintains a state file which allows it to become more accurate over time; it's therefore better if you are able to leave the system running continuously and allow it to build up a history.

 Change the password

 If you’re leaving your device publically accessible, it’s a good idea to change the password for Grafana.

 We’ve set the system up with a default username and password of

 admin.
 You can change this by logging into Grafana using the button in the lower left corner of the dashboard; you’ll be prompted to change it upon first login.

 The dashboard & reporting software we’re using, Grafana, has a lot of configuration options and settings for you to play with.
 We’ve set up a basic dashboard that gives you a gauge and a graph for each of the 4 readings that we’re taking.

 You can customize each panel on Grafana after you’ve logged in by hovering over the title and going to edit.
 I recommend having a play with the options - the changes to your dashboard are not saved automatically so if you make a mistake you can reload the page and everything will revert to how it was.
-If you make some changes you want to keep, hit save at the top of the dashboard and all of your settings will be saved to your device.
+If you make some changes you want to keep, hit save at the top of the dashboard (ensuring that you are editing your copy) and all of your settings will be saved to your device.